In this section

 Please indicate volume of transfusion.

-cell antigens is very uncommon in the first 4 months of life, and
+antibodies to red cell antigens is very uncommon in the first 4 months of life.
+The protocol reduces the requirement for repeated sampling of blood.

 Any infant less than 4 months of age who is likely to require